keithalewis/math/simple.md

 If an option pays $\phi(\omega)$ then it pays either $\phi(L)$ or
 $\phi(H)$ at expiration.
-Every European option in a binomial model is a linear function and its arbitrage price is determined by the no arbitrage condition the bond and stock satisfy.
+Every European option in a binomial model is a linear function and its arbitrage-free price is determined by the no arbitrage condition the bond and stock satisfy.

 ## Unified Model